SamyPesse/betty/README.md

 ##### Forward text messages to team members

-Like calls, when receiving an SMS, Betty will forward it to all of your team members, the first one to answer will start a session with this caller.
+Like calls, when receiving an SMS, Betty will forward it to all of your team members, the first one to answer will start a session with this caller, he can after that stop the conversation by sending `betty: stop`.

 ##### Makes it easy for your employee to pass phone calls from the organization

 When a team member is calling Betty, he/she can ask to be put in touch with a specific number, Betty will dial the number and forward the call to you.

-This also works for text messages, simply text Betty with `Call +140145170479` or `Text +140145170479`.
+This also works for text messages, simply text Betty with `betty: Call +140145170479` or `betty: Text +140145170479`.

 ##### Phone directory for your team members

 A team member can also contact Betty to get access to the organization directory (using phone call or sms).
-For example, just text Betty with: `What is Aaron's phone number?`.
+For example, just text Betty with: `betty: What is Aaron's phone number?`.

 ### Web Dashboard